Lunitaria/CSC483/README.md

-# CSC483
+# CSC483 - Hannah Lucas
-# This is the file that will hold all essential information.
+This is the file that will hold all essential information.